You mean we don't have to copy everything out of the textbook?

 Sketchnotes in September:

 When student's are starting off a new school year, it is the perfect time to talk about goal setting and what they hope to accomplish.
 One year I made a sketchnote of my bucket list.
 I uploaded a picture of it to Thinglink and added "touches" to it so that I could collect resources that would help me to accomplish my goals.
 As I checked things off of my bucket list, I added "touches" to my image that were in the form of text and photo as evidence of completion.

 The #OneWord version of a New Year's Resolution was a great opportunity for us to practice drawing concepts.
 My #OneWord was CULTIVATE.
 We practice mindful meditation, so our #OneWord sketches became our anchor word during our mindfulness practice.
 Sketching the concept really helped us to have a deeper understanding of our anchor words and what they meant to us.

 Although I did this sketch titled "Things That I Love" as a Valentine's Day activity, it would also be a good one to do at the beginning of the year when you are getting to know each other.
-Reflection and sharing is really important; don't leave that part out.
+Reflection and sharing are really important; don't leave these parts out of the experience.
 You can just have students leave their sketch on their desk or table and then allow time for wandering around the room to look at other student's sketches as if they were in an art gallery.
 When gallery walk time is up, ask the student's to share by asking follow up questions: